 Make the pitch emotional by trying to reflect on the potential search phrase that your client has in mind.
 You have to know your audience and understand their needs in order to address them.
 Get the message directly from your users and never forget that this is about them not you.
 Make it personal and avoid generic phrases.
 Have something of value to offer in other words.
 Exclusivity is what we’re aiming for.

-Look at the forest not the tree
+Look at the forest, not the tree

 Use Space Wisely

-When it comes to characters the space is limited so use it wisely.
-For example Facebook doesn’t like pictures with words on top of them for ad campaigns and google recommends adding a call to action and emphasizing benefits like discounts.
+When it comes to characters space is limited so use it wisely.
+For example, Facebook doesn’t like pictures with words on top of them for ad campaigns and google recommends adding a call to action and emphasizing benefits like discounts.
 Social networks and channels have never been more different from each other and each deserves its own approach.
 That’s why we highly recommend you hire a professional to break it all down for you.

 Leave No Doubts

-You have to be able to say how you differ from the competition and what benefits your service / product has to offer.
+You have to be able to say how you differ from the competition and what benefits your service/product has to offer.
 By the end of the sentence there has to be no doubt that you can do a better job and deliver results.
 Use numbers if you deem necessary but address all concerns as to why someone should buy from you.
 Keep it clear and precise.

-It’s always a good idea to have a second pair of eyes take a look at your work when its done just to make sure everything is correct.
+It’s always a good idea to have a second pair of eyes take a look at your work when it’s done just to make sure everything is correct.
 Spelling and grammar mistakes may end up becoming costly.
 Your credibility is on the line when trying to create brand awareness and spur growth.
-It’s about reaching the right people not the most.
+It’s about reaching the right people, not the most.